vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

   process to potentially uncover scenarios where valid inputs should have been processed but weren't, or a certain metric's value wasn't updated even though the component acknowledged processing an event, and so on.
+- Try and unify the distinct per-component configuration traits (i.e. `SourceConfig`) with `ValidatableComponent` into a more generic base trait.